Menu

 - Giving children someone to talk to about their feelings (i.e. the pastoral lead or another adult they feel comfortable with.)

 Support is allocated according to the needs of the child.
-However, there is not a bottomless pit of money that school can access.
+However, funding can be limited.
 Therefore, it sometimes becomes necessary to prioritise children with more complex needs.

 How will the curriculum be matched to a child’s need?